 Check this link to know the names of colleges that accept CSS profiles.
 Also note that not all colleges support international students.
 You need to check whether or not it does.

 This information is also provided to you while filling in the colleges in your CSS profile application.
+There are some colleges that support international graduate students to fill CSS application.

 Well, because it’s always good to have some help to pay for college, especially as an international student.
-Since, FAFSA is only provided for domestic applicants, CSS provides some relief to international applicants.
+Since, FAFSA is only provided for domestic applicants, CSS college board provides some relief to international applicants.
 Of course, there are other scholarships available as well but why not use this service if it is readily available to you.
 Also, the CSS profile takes into consideration a lot of factors about your financial background, such as your parents income, your siblings, etc.

-The application asks you to fill details about family, such as your parents, siblings, their employment information, income, savings, etc.
+The CSS application asks you to fill details about family, such as your parents, siblings, their employment information, income, savings, etc.

 Once you log in, this appears as your dashboard.
 It lists all the documents you will need.